VRHIKKY/VketCloudSDK_Documents/docs/AboutVketCloudSDK/SetupSDK_external.en.md

 ![SetupSDK_ManifestJson_3](./img/SetupSDK_ManifestJson_3.jpg)

-!!! caution "Solution to Vket Cloud SDK not showing on Unity menu"
+!!! warning "Solution to Vket Cloud SDK not showing on Unity menu"
     If Vket Cloud SDK fails to show on the Unity menu, it may appear by rebooting the editor.<br>
     One of the reasons may be the lack of essential SDK packages, as the Deeplink package may fail to be imported automatically.<br>
     If such cases occur, please try a [manual package import](../troubleshooting/InstallingDeeplink.md).<br>

     As the EditorTutorialSystem may also rarely fail to be imported automatically, add the package below following the instructions on [Step 2.](#step-2-register-registry-information) on such occurence.

 |  item  |  value  |
 | ---- | ---- |